End of Life Doula Training

-In addition to providing practical information, we have designed this course so that everyone can practice grounding techniques, guided visualizations, and meditations.
+In addition to providing practical information, we have designed this course so that everyone can practice communication techniques, ethnography with regard to recording a life history, grounding techniques, guided visualizations, and meditations.
+In other words, this is an embodied training*.
 In our Death Doula Training, you will do your own individual work in community, and work in pairs, triads, and small groups.

 This course will cover all aspects of working as a Death Doula.
-We will explore ways in which doulas help process guilt, shame, regrets, and unfinished business.
+We will explore ways in which doulas help clients process guilt, shame, regrets, and unfinished business through meditation, guided visualization, and story.
 We will define legacy projects, why they are necessary, and discuss the many different types of projects that fall under this category.
 We will detail self-care and discuss why is it important, and ways in which you can incorporate it into your daily routine (many care givers have difficulty remembering their own self care).
-Finally, we will explore the vigil in detail—attendance at the bedside of the dying person.
-Death doulas are present and conduct vigil as people are actively dying.
+Finally, we will explore the vigil in detail—attendance at the bedside of the dying person (death doulas are present and help conduct vigil as clients are actively dying), grief and grief processing.
 Typically doulas work with the family and provide emotional, physical, and spiritual support around the clock during this time.
 The vigil process can be incredibly intense, but it is also immensely profound and beautiful.
-This course will give you a foundation on which to build the skills necessary to help individuals create their personal vigil space.
+This course will give you a foundation on which to build the skills necessary to help individuals and families through this transitional process.

 *Because this is an embodied training, and we discuss the sensitive subject of death and dying, it is necessary to go through a pre-screening process prior to registration.
 Please contact Jude directly for details.